agentojas/Crypto-Crime-Intelligence/README.md

 # Crypto Exchange Enumeration for Investigation Leads

 A simple OSINT technique to help investigators identify which cryptocurrency exchange a suspect may be using, starting with nothing more than a phone number.
+This Methodology Help Investigator Officer to find Out Which Crypto Exchange is used by criminal to get KYC Details

+Note : The Actual Methodology is not Publish here It Keep Private And Only Share with LEAs

 ---